Setting up PostgreSQL Database Server

 ...

-enables connections from any address.
+An entry of listen_addresses = '*' enables connections from any address.
 It is probably rather a bad idea and relies solely on authentication restrictions and, if present, a supporting firewall configuration.

-4. Using PostgreSQL as a permanent service
+4. Using PostgreSQL as permanent service

 You are now ready to start the PostgreSQL server.